AfricasTalkingLtd/africastalking-java/README.md

 ### `AirtimeService`

-- `send(String phoneNumber, String amount)`: Send airtime to a phone number.
+- `send(String phoneNumber, String currencyCode, float amount)`: Send airtime to a phone number.
 Example amount would be `KES 150`.

-- `send(HashMap<String,String> recipients)`: Send airtime to a bunch of phone numbers.
+- `send(HashMap<String,String> recipients)`: Send airtime to many of phone numbers.
 The keys in the `recipients` map are phone numbers while the values are airtime amounts.
 The amounts need to have currency info e.g. `UXG 4265`.

 For more information about status notification, please read [http://docs.africastalking.com/airtime/callback](http://docs.africastalking.com/airtime/callback)

 ### `SmsService`

-- `send(String message, String[] recipients)`: Send a message
+- `send(String message, String from, String[] recipients, boolean enqueue)`: Send a message.

+  - `message`: SMS content
+  - `from`: Shortcode or alphanumeric ID that is registered with Africa's Talking account.
+  - `recipients`: An array of phone numbers.
+  - `enqueue`: Set to true if you would like to deliver as many messages to the API without waiting for an acknowledgement from telcos.

-- `sendPremium(String message, String keyword, String linkId, String[] recipients)`: Send a premium SMS
+- `sendPremium(String message, String keyword, String linkId, long retryDurationInHours, String[] recipients)`: Send a premium SMS

+  - `message`: SMS content
+  - `keyword`: You premium product keyword
+  - `linkId`: "[...]
+We forward the `linkId` to your application when the user send a message to your service"
+  - `retryDurationInHours`: "It specifies the number of hours your subscription message should be retried in case it's not delivered to the subscriber"
+  - `recipients`: An array of phon numbers.

-- `fetchMessages()`: Fetch your messages
+- `fetchMessages(long lastReceivedId)`: Fetch your messages

+  - `lastReceivedId`: "This is the id of the message that you last processed".
+Defaults to `0`

-- `fetchSubscription(String shortCode, String keyword)`: Fetch your premium subscription data
+- `fetchSubscriptions(String shortCode, String keyword, long lastReceivedId)`: Fetch your premium subscription data.

+  - `shortCode`: This is the premium short code mapped to your account.
+  - `keyword`: A premium keyword under the above short code and mapped to your account.
+  - `lastReceivedId`: "This is the id of the message that you last processed".
+Defaults to `0`

-- `createSubscription(String shortCode, String keyword, String phoneNumber, String checkoutToken)`: Create a premium subscription
+- `createSubscription(String shortCode, String keyword, String phoneNumber, String checkoutToken)`: Create a premium subscription.

+  - `shortCode`: This is the premium short code mapped to your account.
+  - `keyword`: A premium keyword under the above short code and mapped to your account.
+  - `phoneNumber`:  The phone number to be subscribed
+  - `checkoutToken`: This is a token used to validate the subscription request.
+See [`TokenService`](#TokenService)

-- `deleteSubscription(String shortCode, String keyword, String phoneNumber)`: Remove a phone number from a premium subscription
+- `deleteSubscription(String shortCode, String keyword, String phoneNumber)`: Remove a phone number from a premium subscription.

+  - `shortCode`: This is the premium short code mapped to your account.
+  - `keyword`: A premium keyword under the above short code and mapped to your account.
+  - `phoneNumber`: The phone number to be unsubscribed

 For more information on: